-In January 2020, the IASB issued amendments to IAS 1 Presentation of Financial Statements to clarify that liabilities are classified as either current or non-current, depending on the existence of the substantive right at the end of the reporting period for an entity to defer settlement of the liability for at least twelve months after the reporting period.
-The amendments were effective January 1, 2023 with early adoption permitted.
-The amendments are required to be adopted retrospectively.
-The Company adopted the amendments with no impact to its consolidated financial statements.
+In October 2022, the IASB issued Non-current Liabilities with Covenants (Amendments to IAS 1 Presentation of Financial Statements).
+The amendments improve the information an entity provides when its right to defer settlement of a liability for at least twelve months is subject to compliance with covenants.
+The amendments were effective January 1, 2024, with early adoption permitted.
+The Company adopted these amendments with no impact on the consolidated financial statements.